nsaghatelyan/slider-image/readme.txt

 If you think, that you found a bug in our [WordPress Slider](https://huge-it.com/slider/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 4.0.3 =
+* We have added functional lightbox to slider , allowing users to enable lightbox for sliders.

 = 4.0.2 =
 * 1) We have added a new Carousel view To slider.